Rui Rio: Professional career

 As an economist, he began his professional life in the textile industry, having, after completing his military service, also worked in the metalmechanics industry.

-In the mid-1980’s, he began his path in the banking sector.
+In the mid-1980s, he began his path in the banking sector.
 Within the management of Banco Comercial Português, he was responsible for setting up financial operations in the primary market, for the listing process of the Stock Exchange, for the study and design of new financial products and also for part of the human resources’ training in the Capital Markets area.

 Since January 2014, he had resumed his activity at Millennium BCP, joining the Investment Committee of the Millennium Capitalization Fund, even though he is an independent and non-executive member.

 He is Vice-President of the General Assembly of the Order of Chartered Accountants.
-He was also the financial director of the CIN paint factory, with special responsibility for the company’s relationship with the Capital Markets.
+He was also the financial director of the CIN paint factory, with special responsibility for the company's relationship with the Capital Markets.

 He held the positions of member of the Supervisory Board of Caixa Geral de Depósitos (CGD), of non-executive director of the company Metro do Porto and Chairman of 32 Senses SGPS.

 After having interrupted his activity as an economist during the period in which he was professionally active in politics, in March 2014 he took on positions at Boyden - Executive Search and at Neves de Almeida | HR Consulting, companies in the area of human resources management.

 He was President of the general meeting of the Northern Regional Section Bureau of the Order of Economists.